 No other religion offers the restoration that Christ promises.
 Have you lost earthly riches for Jesus?
 Receive the down payment of the Spirit now and heavenly riches forever.
 Have you lost family for Jesus?
 Receive God’s forever family, the church, both now and in glory.
 This hope is what makes all suffering fleeting and momentary, and it makes dying for Christ eternal gain (2 Corinthians 4:16–18; Philippians 1:21).

 Is Jesus worth it?
 Absolutely, yes.
 Pray that more “Amandas” in the world would believe it.

-T and his wife S (names withheld for security) live and serve in an East Asian city working among an unreached Muslim people group.
+T and his wife S live and serve in an East Asian city working among an unreached Muslim people group.
 T currently studies language at a local university.